The Lord of War and Thunder: Plot

 Raylan (Timothy Olyphant) and his team are surveilling a house which is said to guard a criminal named Wilson Toomey but fail to properly see if he is inside the house and are denied access by the homeowner.
 Meanwhile, that night, Raylan's father Arlo (Raymond J. Barry) vandalizes the house belonging to Stan Perkins (Eddie Jemison), who owes him money.
 After Arlo attacks Stan, Sheriff Hunter Mosley (Brent Sexton) arrests Arlo.

-Raylan is told of the arrest by his step-mother, "Aunt" Helen (Linda Gehringer), who wants him to bail him out.
+Raylan and Ava sleep together.
+Later, Raylan is told of the arrest by his step-mother, "Aunt" Helen (Linda Gehringer), who wants him to bail him out.
 He goes to Harlan County to release his father.
 He takes him home and finds that Stan and his nephews broke in the house, claiming that Arlo stole from them.
 Raylan talks with Stan and asks him to call him whenever Arlo asks for rent, before returning to Lexington.
 Arlo decides to take matters on his hands and attacks Stan's nephews with a baseball bat but then suffers a heart attack.

-On Lexington, Ava (Joelle Carter) is questioned by Assistant United States Attorney David Vasquez (Rick Gomez) for her role in Boyd's shooting.
+In Lexington, Ava (Joelle Carter) is questioned by Assistant United States Attorney David Vasquez (Rick Gomez) for her role in Boyd's shooting.
 The court reporter turns out to be Winona (Natalie Zea), but seeing that Raylan is involved, asks to be excluded from the case.
 After solving the case of the house, Raylan is called back to Harlan after learning of Arlo's heart attack.
-He is told by Helen that Arlo had a similar attack just 2 years ago and was diagnosed with PTSD.
+He is told by Helen that Arlo had a similar attack just two years ago and was diagnosed with PTSD and bipolar disorder.
 Raylan talks with his father, who made Raylan live in fear growing up and who was constantly involved in some sort of scheme.
 Arlo in part blames his behavior on his own father, who was a religious man who created a house of fear.

 Raylan then contacts Boyd's cousin, Johnny (David Meunier), who reveals that Stan was involved in smuggling Oxycodone.
 He also reveals that Boyd's father, Bo, will soon be released from jail and Ava should leave Kentucky or face consequences for killing Bowman.
 Raylan confronts Stan and discovers that Arlo planned to use him as a shield and stole from Stan earlier in the episode.
 Arlo's plan worked, as Raylan finds the drugs at Stan's house and threatens him with jail if they go after Helen and Arlo again.
 Raylan doesn't even bother asking Arlo where the stolen Oxy or money is because he knows Arlo will not tell him.